erichamion/js-email-address-validator/README.md

   **separateDomainLabels** | **true** | If true, each dot-separated label in a hostname domain can be preceded or followed by CFWS.
 If false, CFWS can only occur before or after the entire domain.
   **allowObsoleteFoldingWhitespace** | **true** | If true, Folding Whitespace can contain multiple newlines, each separated by whitespace.
 If false, Folding Whitespace can contain at most one newline.
   **allowDomainLiteralEscapes** | **true** | If true, the text between the brackets in a domain literal can contain any low-ASCII character (including control characters) aside from square brackets and backslash, and it can contain backslash-escaped characters (which provides a way to include square brackets and backslash).
 If false, the text between the brackets can only be be FWS and printing characters excluding the square brackets and backslash, and it cannot contain escaped characters.
+  **allowQuotedControlCharacters** | **true** | If and only if true, a quoted string within the local part of an address can contain non-printing, non-whitespace ASCII control characters.

 ### Return Value
 By default, returns a boolean.
 If the address parameter is a well-formed email address, returns true.
 Otherwise, returns false.